 Which drinks pair best with Thai food?

 Authentic Thai food can be really hot but tends to be modified in most Western restaurants.
 The pairings that I think work best are aromatic or fruity white wines and light, cloudy wheat beers.
-Here are some options to consider, rated from one star to five.
+Here are my favourite pairings:

-Wines that don’t pair easily with Thai food:You will notice there aren’t any reds which I find really difficult with Thai food although chef David Thompson of Nahm, author of the seminal Thai Food, holds that they do have a place at the table.
+Wines that don’t pair easily with Thai food:You will notice there aren’t any reds which I find really difficult with Thai food although chef David Thompson, author of the seminal Thai Food, holds that they do have a place at the table.
 “I like Pinot Noir, a light Shiraz, Côtes du Rhône, Grenache or an elegant sparkling red wine . . . but then I like these wines with almost any food” he writes.
-Oaked whites like barrel-aged Chardonnays also tend not to work too well.
+Oaked whites such as barrel-aged Chardonnays also tend not to work too well.